Lifestyle

 We tend to get very busy with our day-to-day lives in the city, so I feel like small trips and getaways are a necessity to rejuvenate and take a break from the hustle and bustle.
 I think it’s essential to be surrounded by the people you love, whether it’s friends or family.
 With great company, every experience becomes memorable.

 Kasauli has a totally different vibe, and you can attain a certain peace of mind when you go there.
-So it’s ideal if you want to break away.
+So it’s ideal if you want to take a break.
 Sitting by the bonfire, having a cup of hot chocolate and watching the stars are some of the things that I look forward to while there.

 KOLKATA TO IMPHAL

 Don’t go for the hotel option — do a farmstay.
 The Giving Tree at Sangaiprou, on the outskirts of the city, is a great choice.
 The cafe culture has boomed in the past couple of years.
 Forage, at KokSamLai Tower, bakes really good sourdough bread and brews their own kombucha.
-You can also take a trip to Ukhrul, either alone or with a group of friends, for a day picnic or visit the Kangla Palace or Mary Kom’s boxing centre.
+You can also visit the Kangla Palace and Mary Kom’s boxing centre.
+Consider a trip to Ukhrul, either alone or with a group of friends, for a day picnic.

 I visited Imphal for the first time to attend a wedding.
-It’s a convenient 45-minute flight from Kolkata, and I get to travel there at least twice a year.
+It’s a convenient 45-minute flight from Kolkata, and I travel there at least twice a year.
 I go to get some peace and quiet from the city and for a change of scene.
-I really like the people — I now know more folk in Manipur than in Kolkata.
+I really like the people — I now know more people in Manipur than in Kolkata.

 A surprising discovery in Imphal was the talent.
-Not that it was unexpected, but to meet fresh, young start-ups — people running ad agencies, graphic designers, artists and craft centres….
-To relax, I usually read.
+Not that it was unexpected.
+But I was impressed by the freshness of the young start-ups — I met graphic designers and artists and people running ad agencies and craft centres… To relax, I usually read.
 I carry a lot of books while travelling.
-Also, my journal to write and doodle in.
-Imphal has really good restaurants — Luxmi Kitchen with its community dining and Char-Koal at Moirangkhom — so I’m also assured of brilliant meals.
+Also, I have a journal to write and doodle in.
+Imphal has really good restaurants — Luxmi Kitchen, which offers a community dining experience, and Char-Koal at Moirangkhom — so I’m also assured of brilliant meals.

 CHENNAI TO THIRUVANNAMALAI